HackBugZ/Debian-Sources.list/README.md

-Debian 12 APT Sources List – For Learning, Testing, and Development
+<b>Debian 12 APT Sources List – For Learning, Testing, and Development</b>

 This is a complete and categorized APT sources list for a Debian-12-based test system.
 It includes all official Debian repositories from Debian servers only.